murat-cakmak/spotify-react/README.md

-# Spotfy Clone with React
+# Spotify Clone with React

 In the project directory, you can run: